HeardLibrary/vandycite/README.md

 The properties to be downloaded are controlled by the items in the `prop_list` list.
 The `variable` value MUST NOT have spaces.
 Use underscores between words.

+If the flag `manage_labels_descriptions` is `True`, the label and description column will follow immediately after the `qid` column and making changes to either field will result in changing the metadata on Wikidata.
+If the flag `manage_labels_descriptions` is `False`, the label will be the last column in the spreadsheet and will be ignored by VanderBot.
+The description will not be given.
+In this situation, the purpose of the label is simply to make it easier to know what the subject of the row is.

 There are three fixed reference properties that the download script uses (stated in, reference URL, and retrieved).
 For how I determined that, see the notes with [this script](https://github.com/HeardLibrary/linked-data/blob/master/publications/divinity-law/determine_ref_properties.ipynb).

 ## Notes on editing CSVs for upload by VanderBot